 Janine Larmon Peterson

 She was a submissions editor for the journal Hortulus, as well as a reviewer/fact checker for The Rosen Publishing Group.
-Dr. Peterson served on an Awards Committee of the Society for Italian Historical Studies, was elected to three terms on the executive committee of The Hagiography Society as the Communications Chair.
-She is an Affiliated Scholar at the Center for Medieval Studies, Fordham University, on the Advisory Board of the Society for Medieval Feminist Scholarship, and is the editor for Medieval Europe for the massive international digital humanities project, Database of Religious History.
+Dr. Peterson served on an Awards Committee of the Society for Italian Historical Studies, was elected to three terms on the executive committee of The Hagiography Society as the Communications Chair, was on the Advisory Board of the Society for Medieval Feminist Scholarship, is an Affiliated Scholar at the Center for Medieval Studies, Fordham University, and is the editor for Medieval Europe for the massive international digital humanities project, Database of Religious History.

 Dr. Peterson received her BA and MA in Medieval Studies from Fordham University.
 She received a PhD certificate in Medieval Studies and PhD in History (dual program in Medieval History and Cultural History) from Indiana University, Bloomington.She has also worked in the business world - for the Outsource Department at IBM, as an office manager and benefits administrator for the National Scholastic Chess Foundation, and as Assistant Director for an academic department in university administration.She loves to tell her students that she obtained those positions with a liberal arts degree of the most seemingly impractical field: an undergraduate major in Medieval Studies and a minor in Classical Languages.